Staff

 Email: mmsikes@wisc.edu

-Melissa joined the PLC in August 2024.
+Melissa joined us at the PLC in August 2024.
 She began her academic career as an adult student, transitioning from her financial career to science.
-Melissa received her B.S. in Physics from Edgewood College in 2021 and her M.S. from UW-Milwaukee in 2024.
+Melissa recently received her master’s from UW-Milwaukee in 2024.
 Her thesis research focused on using geomagnetic paleointensity to improve the correlation of lava flows.
 From a young age, she has been a multifaceted student with interests in various subjects, ranging from biology and neuroscience to anthropology to astrophysics.
-Outside of UW-Madison, you can find her disc golfing, storm spotting, fossil hunting, traveling, and hiking.
-The image shown features her discovering a dinosaur footprint on the Isle of Skye, Scotland.
+Outside of work, you can find her disc golfing, storm spotting, traveling, and hiking.
+The image shown features her excitement as she found a dinosaur footprint on the Isle of Skye, Scotland.